What causes high server load? How to identify the part that is under load

 When you are faced with the problem of "high load," the first step to solving it is to stay calm and identify which part is under load

-Since its founding, our company Beyond has developed technology as a multi-cloud integrator and managed service provider (MSP) and has designed, constructed, and migrated it using a variety of cloud server platforms, including AWS, GCP, Azure, and Oracle Cloud.
+Since our founding, Beyond has used the technical capabilities we have cultivated as a multi-cloud integrator and managed service provider (MSP) to design, build, and migrate systems using a variety of cloud server platforms, including AWS, GCP, Azure, and Oracle Cloud

-We offer a custom-made cloud server environment optimized for customers according to the specifications and functions of the system and application that we are looking for, so if you are interested in the cloud, please feel free to contact us.
+We provide a custom-made cloud server environment optimized for our customers based on the specifications and functions of the systems and applications they require, so if you are interested in the cloud, please feel free to contact us

 4